hypertacos520/Luddy-Makerspace-Design-Archive/README.md

 The file naming scheme only has a couple of rules to it.
 All files should take on the lowercase-hyphenated format (example: project-stl-file.stl).
 For illustrator files, you must also add two letters at the beginning to indicate the intended machine (vc: Vinyl Cutter, lc: Laser Cutter).

-While these repo rules may seem kind of strict for what is essentially just a design archive, they've been put in place because this is intended to be a more long-term directory.
+While these repo rules may seem kind of strict for what is essentially just a really big folder, they've been put in place because this is intended to be a more long-term directory.
 When you submit a repo commit, please consider that someone else a few years from now may come across your design and want to run it.
 For complex jobs, they may not have your specific though process in mind when looking at the design file, so consider adding a README explaining how to run the file on Makerspace Equipment.

 # Illustrator File Notes